 In the Mormon Church, excommunication is devastating.
-It is a real and constant threat for those who write publically about the church.
+It is a real and constant threat for those who write publicly about the church.
 In the five years I have been blogging about LDS themes, I confess I have written a few controversial essays.
 But I have never felt something I wrote could get me into trouble.
 This essay is different.
 You may find it to be critical of church leadership.

 For the most part, serving in leadership positions in the LDS church is a volunteer assignment.
 The official phrase is “to receive a calling” but in effect, you are asked to accept a responsibility, often at considerable sacrifice of time and effort.
 In the local congregations, we have no paid ministry.
 Instead, the men are asked to lead the meetings and counsel local members as needed.

 Being an old guy in the church, I have had my share of leadership assignments, but always in a support position.
 I would not want to be a Bishop or Stake President because of the difficulty of the task.
 My role has always been as a counselor or clerk to a Bishop or Stake President.
 Years ago I served on a Stake High Council, the group of men assigned to assist the Stake President.

 One of the duties of priesthood leadership is to participate in disciplinary councils, something I never enjoyed.
 I am an imperfect man and am hesitant to pass judgment or even offer an opinion on the worthiness of another individual in the church.
 Gratefully, that responsibility falls on the shoulders of the Bishop or Stake President and never a bishopric counselor or High Counselor.

 In the eighteen years I have served in leadership positions, I suppose I have probably participated in a few dozen disciplinary councils.
 That’s where a group of men get together to determine if another member should be allowed to remain in fellowship with the rest of the Latter-day Saints.
 When serving as a clerk, I have also written the follow-up reports that we send to Salt Lake.